I don’t know what to expect!

 If there is a mountain that has caught your eye or a trail running route that has captured your imagination, drop us a line and book a Girls on Hills guide!
 If you’re simply looking for a mountain adventure, why not get in touch and let us recommend the perfect journey or challenge for you!

-Although our events are women-only, our guided adventures are available to everyone and anyone.
-A guided mountain day costs £150, please get in contact to discuss your request.
+Although our events are women-only, our guided adventures are available to everyone .
+We have guides in Scotland, the Lake District and Snowdonia.
+A guided mountain day costs £170, please get in contact to discuss your request.

 Is there an age limit?